reuk/wayverb/docs_source/context.md

 commodity hardware, as musicians are not expected to have access to dedicated compute clusters or server farms.

+The ideal simulation program would be capable of replicating, with perfect accuracy, any acoustic scenario.
+However, for the purposes of sound-design, this level of accuracy is not necessary.
+When creating a reverb, a sound designer's focus is on experimenting and developing the desired atmosphere, rather than on perfectly reconstructing a physical location.
+Therefore, simulation results should be believable first; for example, large, reflective rooms should have long reverb times, while small, damped rooms should have shorter reverb times.
+Another aspect of plausibility is overall quality: if a generated impulse response contains obvious artefacts, it is by definition physically implausible, and of limited use to a sound designer.
+Finally, it is of utmost importance that parameters of the simulation behave intuitively, so that the designer can "dial-in" the correct settings.
+That is, the results of parameter changes must be plausible.

-Accuracy and efficiency are competing goals, which must be balanced.
+Plausibility and efficiency are competing goals, which must be balanced.
 Extreme performance, allowing real-time usage,  has already been implemented in several of the commercial programs listed above, and generally relies on simplified acoustic models, which in turn reduce accuracy.
 This runs counter to the aims of the project.
-Similarly, extreme accuracy generally requires long compute times and specialised hardware, both of which are inaccessible to the target user.
-Therefore, the focus of the project cannot be solely on accuracy.
-Software which balances these two aims does not exist, at time of writing, and there is a clear need for a solution which is both reasonably fast and accurate.
+Similarly, high-quality simulations generally require long compute times and specialised hardware, both of which are inaccessible to the target user.
+Therefore, the focus of the project cannot be solely on plausibility.
+Software which balances these two aims does not exist, at time of writing, and there is a clear need for a solution which is both reasonably fast and produces believable results.
 Ideally, this software would allow the user control over the trade-off between accuracy and efficiency, enabling a workflow in which fast, lower-quality simulations are used when auditioning, after which a single slow, high-quality render is produced.

 Accessibility is extremely important, and the final product must be accessible to two main groups.
 Firstly, it must be useful to the target users.
 It must be